ucbext/cs900/program4/instructions.md

 - The password should contain at least one lowercase letter
 - The password should have at least one digit

+The function `verify_password` has already been written for you.
+However, it doesn't quite work yet.
-Write a function, `verify_password`, that takes in a string password and then verifies that it meets the stated criteria.
-The function should return `true` if the password is valid and `false` otherwise.

-Hint: write each check in its own function for a more modular and easy to reason about program.
+In order to get it to work, you need to write the following functions.
+The functions should return `true` if the password is valid for that specific check and `false` otherwise.
+Writing each check in its own function allows for a more modular and easy to reason about program.

+- `bool has_six_chars(const std::string& password)`
+- `bool has_uppercase(const std::string& password)`
+- `bool has_lowercase(const std::string& password)`
+- `bool has_digit(const std::string& password)`

 The files you will need for this exercise are: